Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Numerical implementation of DMFT with FMP constraint

 which has a better convergence with respect to Matsubara frequencies, since $\delta \mathcal{G}^{\uparrow\uparrow} \propto 1/(i\omega_n)^3$ at large frequencies.
-To see the convergence behavior, we do a Taylor expansion where we focus on the pseudospin dependence only:
+To see the convergence behavior, we do a Taylor expansion where we focus on the isospin dependence only: